network-automate/microservice-junos-commands-collector/README.md

 # Inputs

-You need to provide 2 files
+You need to provide 2 files:
+- A YAML file to indicate the desired format for Junos `configuration`, and the list of desired `show commands`.
-- An Ansible Inventory file (`inventory.ini`) with following elements:
+- An Ansible Inventory file (`inventory.ini`) with following variables:
   - `ansible_host`: IP of the device
-  - `netconf_port`: netconf port uses to connect to devices (default is 830)
+  - `netconf_port`: netconf port to use to connect to devices (default is 830)
   - `ansible_ssh_private_key`: Private key to use to authenticate against devices (Optional)
   - `ansible_ssh_user`: Username to use for the connection
   - `ansible_ssh_pass`: Password to use for the connection (Optional if private key is configured)
-- A YAML file to indicate the desired format for Junos `configuration`, and the list of desired `show commands`.

 You will find examples below.